ChiZhangRIT/BLEU_Mandarin/README.md

 ## HOW TO USE

 * save the reference sentences in *txt* format, named `ref.txt`.
-Difference sentences shoule be in different lines.
+Each line contains one sentence.

 * save the predicted sentences in *txt* format, named `tst.txt`.
-Difference sentences shoule be in different lines.
-The number of total lines must equal to that in "ref.txt".
+Each line contains one sentence.
+The number of lines must equal to that in "ref.txt".

 * run *jieba_tokenize.py* to tokenize the sentences.
 ```